-Pfeiffer University is a Service Member Opportunity College (SOC) and grants four activity credits for Military Training and other credit on a course by course basis appropriate to the University's program using The Guide to the Evaluation of Educational Experiences in the Armed Services.
-For additional information, contact the Registrar.
+Pfeiffer University is a Service Member Opportunity College (SOC) and grants four activity credits for Military Training and other credit on a course-by-course basis appropriate to the University's program using The ACE Military Guide (American Council on Education).
+For additional information, contact the Assistant Registrar, kim.smith@pfeiffer.edu.